Andrea Pirlo: International career

-Under-21 and Olympic Career, senior team debut, and Euro 2004
+Under-21 and Olympic career, senior team debut, and Euro 2004

 Pirlo captained Italy to an Under-21 European Championship in 2000, wearing the number 10 jersey, and winning the awards for best player and top scorer of the tournament with three goals; he scored both goals – one from a penalty and the other from a free kick – in Italy's 2–1 victory over Czech Republic in the final.
 He also led the Italy under-21 team to a semi-final finish in the 2002 edition of the tournament.
 Pirlo played for Italy at the 2000 Summer Olympics in Sydney, scoring a goal in Italy's 1–0 opening win over hosts Australia on 13 September; he also helped Italy win the bronze medal as overage players at the 2004 Summer Olympics in Athens.
 With 46 matches and 16 goals, Pirlo is the record appearance holder for the Italian under-21 team, and the second highest goal-scorer after Alberto Gilardino.

-Pirlo made his Italy senior debut on 7 September 2002 under Giovanni Trapattoni, at the age of 23 in a 2–0 away win over Azerbaijan in a Euro 2004 qualifying match; he also appeared in a friendly match in Pescara against Turkey on 20 November, later that year, which ended in a 1–1 draw.
+Under Giovanni Trapattoni Pirlo debuted for the Italian senior squad at the age of 23 in a 2–0 away victory against Azerbaijan in a Euro 2004 qualifying match; he also appeared in a friendly match in Pescara against Turkey on 20 November, later that year, which ended in a 1–1 draw.
 Pirlo scored his first goal for Italy from a free kick in a 4–0 away win in a friendly match against Tunisia.
 His first major tournament with the Italian senior team was UEFA Euro 2004 under Trapattoni, where he made two appearances in Italy's last two group matches: the first in a 1–1 draw against Sweden, and the second in a 2–1 win over Bulgaria.
 The Italian team was eliminated in the first round, on direct encounters, following a three-way five-point tie with Sweden and Denmark.